robotpy/robotpy-docs/guide/anatomy.rst

 to control the robot via joystick, or you can specify the control inputs manually.

-.. seealso:: Documentation for the :mod:`wpilib.drive` module, and the FIRST WPILib Programming Guide.
+.. seealso:: Documentation for the :std:doc:`wpilib.drive`, and the FIRST WPILib Programming Guide.

 Robot Operating Modes (TimedRobot)
 --------------------------------------